alexxroche/myTruthCrypt/README.md

 to lock your TruthCrypt, (also make sure that you have something that backs up ~/.smb/.encryptedVol_500M_001 because if that is damaged you may loose all of the files that it contains.)

 N.N.B.
-There is NO recovery procedure and no backdoor, (that I can find.)
+There is NO recovery procedure and no backdoor, (that I can find) faster than bruit-force.

 It is recommended that you have your password created with something like: